smartdev0725/allianceBlockNFTTrading/docs/DAO.md

 ---

-## How to become a dao member:
+## How to become a DAO member:
 1. Stake 5k ALBT
 2. Become DAO Member Subscriber by staking an extra 45k ALBT
-3. Become elligible for Active DAO Membership through voting (being the top N spots) or if somebody doesn't claim their membership and you are the next elligible in line.
+3. Become eligible for Active DAO Membership through voting (being the top N spots) or if somebody doesn't claim their membership and you are the next eligible in line.
 4. Claim your Active Dao Membership.

-## How to become a dao delegator:
+## How to become a DAO delegator:
 1. Become Active DAO Member
 2. Become a DAO Delegator Subscriber by staking an extra 200k ALBT
-3. Become elligible for Active DAO Delegator through voting (being the top M spots) or if somebody doesn't claim their delegator spot and you are the next elligible in line
+3. Become eligible for Active DAO Delegator through voting (being the top M spots) or if somebody doesn't claim their delegator spot and you are the next eligible in line
 4. Claim your Active DAO Delegator position

 ---